-This protocol is be completed by tennis centers.
-The requirements below apply to all golf courses.
-In addition to the conditions imposed by the Governor, the tennis centers must also be in compliance with the conditions laid out in this Golf Course Protocols.
-This protocol must be implemented and posted prior to a golf course operating.
+This protocol is be completed by tennis centers and pickleball courts.
+The requirements below apply to all tennis centers and pickleball courts.
+In addition to the conditions imposed by the Governor, the tennis centers must also be in compliance with the conditions laid out in this Protocols.
+This protocol must be implemented and posted prior to operating.